Matt Higgins (businessman): Career

 Higgins is the CEO and co-founder of RSE Ventures, a company that has invested in various companies and technologies, including: FanVision, the handheld device that is the official in-venue content provider of NASCAR, Thuzio, the project of former NFL running back Tiki Barber and Mark Gerson of Gerson Lehrman Group, and the Drone Racing League, the world's first professional drone racing circuit.
 RSE Ventures also incubated and invested in restaurant reservation app Resy, which American Express acquired in 2019.
 In 2016, Higgins negotiated a deal to have RSE Ventures become a minority stakeholder in Momofuku.
 In 2017, he also negotiated RSE Ventures' funding of Milk Bar (launched in 2008 as part of Momofuku) and D.C.-based fast-casual pizza chain &pizza's national expansion.
 In 2018, RSE acquired cybersecurity company SkOUT Secure Intelligence and acquired a significant minority stake in Australian-style coffee and café business Bluestone Lane.
+In 2020, Higgins led the investment to take full ownership over New York City staple Magnolia Bakery.
+RSE's portfolio highlights include: Visium, Breakaway, VaynerMedia, Brooklyn Dumpling Shop, Indify, MSCHF, Fuku, Magic Spoon, and public relations firm Derris which was later acquired by BerlinRosen in 2022.

-Along with these investments, Higgins and RSE have launched several companies, including public relations firm Derris and Insignia in 2012 (now Ascendent Sports Group), and the International Champions Cup soccer tournament in 2013.
+Higgins co-founded Relevent Sports, a global sports and media rights organization best known for representing commercial rights to European football leagues, including UEFA's men's club competitions globally, English Football League (EFL) in the Americas, La Liga across North America, and Bundesliga in North, Central, and South America.
+Relevent Sports created the International Champions Cup, the largest privately owned soccer tournament featuring Europe's top clubs, including the most attended match in U.S. history at Michigan Stadium with an attendance of over 109,000 fans.
 RSE Ventures also partnered with Gary Vaynerchuk in 2014 to form VaynerRSE, a $25 million seed fund and incubator.